iholloma/crdh/_essays/v01-04-mining-the-icc.md

 termination had flipped 180 degrees.
-With the failure of Termination and protest by the American Indian Movement, the government now sought to treat tribes as independent nations during what Francis Paul Prucha noted was a period of increased tribal Self-Determination and activism.[^3]
+With the failure of Termination and protest by the American Indian Movement, the government now sought to treat tribes as independent nations during what Francis Paul Prucha noted was a period of increased tribal self-determination and activism.[^3]

 By analyzing the discourse of the decisions, I hope to move beyond their